Ruben-Castro/simple-recipes-gatsby/README.md

    5) upload and publish data on contentful

 3.  **Basic SEO**
   1) use Helmet.js to add page title and description to meta tag and improve site SEO.

 4.  **CSS Optimization**
   1) used gatsby-omni-font-loader to preload css files and fonts from google improving site performance.

+5.  **Deploy on AWS Amplify**

+  1) change the container image for aws amplify
+  2) set environment variable on aws amplify
+  3) depoloy application to production.
+  4) setup a small backend to handle form submission on aws amplify